Avoiding Pseudo-Christianity

 How this topic came up: My project began five years ago when I began my research into the phenomenon of deconversion—the abandonment of faith by young adults who had been moving into positions of influence and leadership within Christianity.
 Reading books and articles was helpful, but I needed firsthand experience and understanding, so a colleague and I compiled a list of deconverters for me to read, listen to, or meet—some well-known but most of them just everyday people.

-Second, experiencing the presence of God in their day-to-day lives prior to their deconversion was starkly absent as they recounted their Christian past.
+Second, experiencing the presence of God in their day-to-day lives prior to their deconversion was starkly absent from their accounts of their Christian past.
 It was all about Christian activities, conforming to expectations, and signing off on various articles of faith, but there was no mention of the heart and soul of authentic Christianity.
 It was as if someone said they had been married once but had never personally known the person they were supposedly married to.
 Once they ditched all those activities and expectations, there was an understandable feeling of freedom and relief.
 As many deconverters put it, “I wasn’t real; now I can be.”

 How could people who were supposedly followers of Christ be so easily shaped and led by culture, rather than by God?
 Secondly, how could a person become a child of God, in-dwelt by God’s Holy Spirit, yet have had virtually no experience of the ongoing presence of God in their everyday lives?
 There had to be an even deeper explanation for this.